moosetechnology/ClassNameAnalyser/README.md

 The ClassNameAnalyser is a visualisation of the distribution of concepts in a specific Java or Pharo project using the ClassNames Blueprint.
 The distribution of concepts in the project starts from the simple hypothesis: Most Programmers use english as their programming language so when naming their classes, the standard format of the class name is written as follows: XYConcept (for example a class named: ClassNameAnalyser, the concept is at the end of the word which is 'Analyser').

 ## How to use the ClassNameAnalyser With Moose
-Load your project/packages into your Moose Panel, scroll to see the ClassNames Blueprint visualisation, the conceptual model and the view model of your packages.
+After loading ClassNameAnalyser, load your project/packages into your Moose Panel, scroll to see the ClassNames Blueprint visualisation, the conceptual model, the view model and all the root models (all hierarchies) of your packages.
+The Moose Panel has the option of loading Java projects, but first one must create the .mse file of the java project so it can be loaded and analysed.

-In case you are not familiar with Moose, I suggest you have a look at the [Moose Book](http://www.themoosebook.org/book/).
+In case you are not familiar with Moose, or do not know how to create .mse file of your java project, I suggest you have a look at the [Moose Book](http://www.themoosebook.org/book/).

 ## A Visual Example: